Making Sure Your Dog Gets the Right Nutrition

 1. Puppy stage – requires higher amounts of energy provided in higher amounts of proteins and essential fats to promote fast growth and development.
 This changes once puppy enters the Junior stage (smaller breeds at 6 months of age and large breeds at around 18 months of age).
 Diets for LARGE PUPPIES were developed to accommodate a different Calcium: Phosphorus ratio that differs from that of small breeds.
 This is due to the fact that large breeds develop slower than small breeds and smaller amounts of Calcium: Phosphorus ratio in diets ensures a slower development (needed in large and giants breeds in order to prevent problems with hips in the future).

 2. Adult stage – this stage accommodates diets for normal healthy adults (maintenance diet) and those with hormonal imbalance (neutered animals) in the form of Light diets.
-Light diets have significantly lower amounts of fats than regular maintenance diets, which helps with the weight control of overweight pets or those prone to gain weight because of a slower metabolism as a result of neutering.2.
-Adult stage – this stage accommodates diets for normal heathy adults (maintenance diet) and those with hormonal imbalance (neutered animals) in the form of Light diets.
-Light diets have significantly lower amounts of fats than regular maintenance diets, which helps with the weight control of overweight pets or those prone to gain weight because of a slower metabolism as a result of neutering.
+Light diets have significantly lower amounts of fats than regular maintenance diets, which helps with weight control of overweight pets or those prone to gain weight because of a slower metabolism as a result of neutering.

-3. Senior stage – the diets in this stage are often low fat and lower protein diets that promote joint and hip mobility health by the increased amount of Omega essential acids, Glucosamine and Chondroitin or green lipped mussel.
+3. Senior stage – the diets in this stage are often low fat and lower protein diets that promote joint and hip mobility health.
+This is through the increased amount of Omega essential acids, Glucosamine and Chondroitin or green lipped mussel.

 6. Other specialised diets – specially developed e.g. Indoor / Outdoor Formula, Giant Breeds Diets, Increased Palatability Diets etc.